Translate

 Take a moment to open your Bible or Bible app and sit with Jesus’ teaching in this passage.
 Notice how He speaks to our everyday concerns—food, clothing, and the future—and how He gently redirects our focus back to the Father’s care.

 “For if these things be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ.”
-2 Peter 1:8

 In the verses before this, Peter lists qualities such as faith, virtue, knowledge, self-control, perseverance, godliness, brotherly kindness, and love.
 Here, he reminds us that when these things are in us and increasing, our knowledge of Jesus does not remain theoretical or dry—it becomes fruitful, visible in the way we live and relate to others.